adamacosta/dsa-inventory-project/README.md

 ```bash
 java inventory.AppName -f fileName -i -t numberOne numberTwo
 ```
-where "AppName" is either ArrayApp or HashApp, depending upon which you want type of data structure you wish to use.
+where "AppName" is either ArrayApp, HashApp, or TreeApp,  depending upon which type of data structure you wish to use.

 ##### Flags
 ```bash